 - Body of content

 - Meta description

-- Image title and Alt text
+- Alt text

-Try to get quality backlinks to your web-pages from authority websites.
-The more backlinks you get, the more popular your site will become and the more chances you have to rank higher on Google.
+Moreover, try to get quality backlinks to your web-pages from authority websites.
+The more backlinks you get, the popular your site will become and the more chances you have to rank higher on Google.
 Also, avoid using artificial means to create backlinks for your websites.
 Backlinks should be natural.

-Please note, inasmuch as your content helps to attract and keep a prospect, your website design and structure also plays a vital role.
+Please note that, since your content helps to attract and keep a prospect, your website design and structure also plays a vital role.
 For this reason, consider improving on the following areas:

 - Website speed

-- Mobile responsive
+- Mobile responsiveness

-- Easy to navigate
+- Easy navigation

 - Excellent user experience (UX)